benlin100/dsp/07-statistics.md

 ### Q4.
 [Think Stats Chapter 5 Exercise 1](statistics/5-1-blue_men.md) (normal distribution of blue men)
 This is a classic example of hypothesis testing using the normal distribution.
 The effect size used here is the Z-statistic.

+To start, I created a normal distribution with scipy.stats.norm with the mean of 178 and SD of 7.7.
+Now I just used the Cdf function to calculate the percentile rank of the heights of both 5'10 and 6'1.
+I then subtracted the two values to get the approximate percentage of the population that is between the listed heights.

+Here is my code:

+import scipy.stats
+height = scipy.stats.norm(loc=178, scale=7.7) #created the normal distribution
+height.cdf(177.8) #calculated the percentile rank of 5'10

+height.cdf(185.42) #calculated the percentile rank of 6'1

+height.cdf(185.42) - height.cdf(177.8) #subtracted the two percentile ranks together

+The answer is ~34% of the male population has a height between 5'10 and 6'1.

 ### Q5.
 Bayesian (Elvis Presley twin)